A practical currency and money guide to travel, living and doing business in Chile and the Chilean peso (CLP).

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-Understand Chilean peso currency exchange rates: Exchange rates can have a big impact on your finances, so it is important to keep an eye on the CLP exchange rate and consider using a currency exchange service or a credit card that does not charge foreign transaction fees to get the best exchange rate.
+Understand Chilean peso currency exchange rates: Exchange rates can have a big impact on your finances, so it is important to keep an eye on the CLP exchange rate and consider using a money transfer specialist or a credit card that does not charge foreign transaction fees to get the best exchange rate.

 Use a local Chilean peso bank account: A local CLP bank account can make it easier for you to manage your finances and pay bills while you are in Chile.
 It may also be more convenient to use a local CLP bank account to make purchases and withdraw cash.